knifecake/outmess/README.md

 ## Outputting the messages

 To output your messages using the style you have chosen call ```Outmess::render()```.
 This method outputs a string of HTML so it may be called on a view, for example atop a page.
 If you did not add any messages this method won't output anything so no worries if you call it without checking first.

+## Contributing and reporting bugs

+Want a new feature?
+Something wrong?
+Any questions?
+Head to https://github.com/knifecake/outmess and make a pull request or create a new issue.